ayudoo/agent_management/README.rst

 **This module is in pre-alpha state and will change to a higher extend.
 Feel free to provide feedback.**

-Handle business relationships with agents, evaluate und approve their commissions.
+Handle business relationships with agents, evaluate and approve their commissions.

 **Table of contents**